Hugh Cortazzi: Diplomatic career

 After the War, the British Foreign Office posted Cortazzi to Singapore (1950–1951) and to Tokyo (1951–1954).
 After returning to Whitehall (1954–1958), he was posted to Bonn (1958–1960).
 Another stint in Tokyo (1961–1965) preceded his return to London (1965–1966).
 Another posting in Tokyo (1966–1970) was followed by a different kind of opportunity at the Royal College of Defence Studies (1971–1972), after which he was posted to Washington, D.C.
 (1972–1975).

 In 1975, Cortazzi was appointed Deputy Under-Secretary of State.
 The next few years in the Foreign and Commonwealth Office (1975–1980) preceded his appointment as Her Majesty's Ambassador to Japan in 1980.
-In 1980, Sir Hugh was elevated to the rank of Knight Commander the Most Distinguished Order of St Michael and St George.
+In the 1980 Birthday Honours, Sir Hugh was elevated to the rank of Knight Commander the Most Distinguished Order of St Michael and St George.
 He spent the next four years in Tokyo.

 Businessman

 Sir Hugh retired from public service after his years as British ambassador to Japan, but in private life, he has continued to work promoting better Anglo-Japanese relations.
 In addition to the books he has since written or edited, he has regularly carved out time to write reviews and a recurring column in the Japan Times.

 In 2006, Sir Hugh's translation of the Japanese Crown Prince Naruhito's account of his time at Oxford was published as The Thames and I.

 Sir Hugh diversified his experiences with time spent as a Director of Hill Samuel and Company, later Hill Samuel Bank (1984–1991).
 He has been a Director of Director: Foreign and Colonial Pacific Trust since 1984; a Director of GT Japan Investment Trust since 1984; and a Director of Thornton Pacific (formerly Pacific) Investment Trust since 1986.
 Since 1992 he has served as Senior Adviser to a number of Japanese multi-national businesses with significant interests in the United Kingdom—such as, NEC Corporation, Dai-ichi Kangyo Bank, Bank of Kyoto.

 Sir Hugh was a member of the Economic and Social Research Council (1984–1989); a member of the Council and Court, University of Sussex (1985–1992); and Honorary Fellow of Robinson College, University of Cambridge, (1988).

 He died on 14 August 2018 at the age of 94.